amin-setayeshfar/snoopy-face/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.
 To start working on it or being able to run it on your machine you can follow [the official angular documents](https://angular.io/guide/setup-local)

-If you have NPM and Angular CLI installed, then run `ng serve` for a dev server.
+If you have NPM and Angular CLI installed, then simply navigate to the application folder and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Contribution Guide